lweber89/lweber89/README.md

 ## 👋 Introduction

 Hi there!
 I'm glad you've stopped by.
-I am a passionate developer and problem-solver dedicated to building impactful projects and collaborating with the open-source community.
+I am a passionate geospatial solutions architect dedicated to building impactful projects and collaborating with the geospatial open-source community.
 This space is where I showcase my work, experiments, and the technologies I'm currently exploring.

 ---